Conditions of Admission in Japanese Schools

 2. Getting a Certificate of Eligibility for a Status of Residence

 You must get a Certificate of Eligibility for a Status of Residence to apply for a Visa.
-The form is submitted to a Regional Immigration Bureau in Japan.
+Your application (see above) is submitted to a Regional Immigration Bureau in Japan.
 Once you have receive the Certificate, you can apply for a Visa.

 3. Getting a visa

-With a valid passport, the Certificate of Eligibility and the school approval, you will be able to apply to get a visa from the Japanese Embassy or Consulate in your country.
+With a valid passport and the Certificate of Eligibility, you will be able to apply to get a visa from the Japanese Embassy or Consulate in your country.

 The Japanese immigration bureaus conduct very strict verification of your background and the information you have provided.
 This is why it is crucial to prepare your application with the utmost thoroughness.